 You can sign up outside of open enrollment if you’re losing your job-based insurance, and there’s a good chance you’ll qualify for financial assistance that will make your new plan affordable.

-You can learn more about the marketplace in your state and the available plan options by selecting your state on this map.
-And there are zero-cost enrollment assisters – Navigators and brokers – available throughout the country to help you make sense of it all.
+You can learn more about the marketplace in your state and the available plan options by selecting your state on our health insurance marketplace map.

 Louise Norris is an individual health insurance broker who has been writing about health insurance and health reform since 2006.
 She has written dozens of opinions and educational pieces about the Affordable Care Act for healthinsurance.org.
 Her state health exchange updates are regularly cited by media who cover health reform and by other health insurance experts.